StephenKevin/zugh/README.md

 ### F Object

 Use F object to update on field or filter.
+F object means that it is a field, not a string.
+F class is a subclass of `ArithmeticBase`.
+So F objects can perform mathematical operations, and it will return a new `ArithmeticBase` instance.

 ```py
 >>> from zugh.query.others import F